MiDataInt/mdi-desktop-app/docs/usage.md

 Notice the **tall vertical open/close button** in the middle or to the left of the screen.
-This button toggles the visibility of the server configuration and terminal panels during MDI use.
-The server is always there and reporting its log stream, even when you hide it!
+This button toggles the visibility of the server configuration and terminal panels during MDI use (the server is always there reporting its log stream, even when you hide it).

 The desktop interface is a minimal web browser.
 You will start with one Docs and one Apps tab.
 If desired, you can open additional Apps tabs running from the same server.
-Documentation links in the framework and apps will load into the Docs tab.
+Documentation links in the framework and apps load into the Docs tab.

+Please see
-Continue to use the MDI interface and data analysis apps.
-Please see the documentation of the
+the documentation of the
 [MDI apps framework](/mdi-apps-framework)
 for information on how to proceed once the interface is running.